T-Boz turns 50: “Doctors Said I Wouldn’t Live Past My 30’s & Never Have Kids”

-After over 30 years in the music business, Tionne Watkins, better known as T-Boz of the legendary, multi-platinum girl group TLC, along with the remaining member, Ronzonda “Chilli” Thomas, finished up their fifth and final studio album, but are still touring to sold out shows around the world.
+Tionne Watkins, better known as T-Boz, a member of the legendary, multi-platinum girl group TLC, recently celebrated her 50th birthday.
+After devoting more than 30 years of her life to the music industry, Watkins and fellow group member, Ronzonda “Chilli” Thomas, finished up their fifth and final studio album and are still touring to sold-out shows around the world.

-In early 2010, T-boz she revealed she had secretly suffered from complications related to a brain tumor in addition to battling sickle cell anemia.
+In early 2010, T-Boz revealed she had secretly suffered from complications related to a brain tumor in addition to battling sickle cell anemia.

-The 48-year-old star mother of one, revealed that she has been waging a secret battle against a brain tumor that was diagnosed in 2006, saying that she underwent a seven-hour surgical procedure that same year, during which doctors peeled the tumor from her brain stem by making a cut behind her ear.
+The TLC star and mother of one revealed that she has been waging a secret battle against a brain tumor that was diagnosed in 2006, saying that she underwent a seven-hour surgical procedure that same year, during which doctors peeled the tumor from her brain stem by making a cut behind her ear.
 She says she was determined to not make her struggle known to the public.

 “I didn’t want pity.
 I was there to help sick children,” T-Boz says.
 “Because people are often shocked to hear news like that, I kept it under wraps until now so that I can focus on service, and on raising money for the Sickle Cell Foundation of Georgia.
 I was not interested in gaining pity for myself.”